The NHS website is the largest health and care website in Europe with a wealth of information, including:

 Patient has an NHS approved database of patient information leaflets on almost every conceivable condition as well as an online symptom checker and forums.

-Take the How Are You? quiz created by Public Health England for an overview of your current health and wellbeing.
+Take the How Are You? quiz for an overview of your current health and wellbeing.

 This BMI calculator can show you whether you're a healthy weight for your height, and if you're overweight.
 It also advises what your daily calorie range should be so you can lose weight.